DaveBackus/Data_Bootcamp/website/content/bootcamp_outline.md

 Outline | Code  <br>

 ---
-## Remaining topics will depend upon interest.
+## Remaining topics will depend upon interest -- your and ours.
 We almost have enough for another course.
+If there's something you'd particularly like to see, let us know.

 ---
 ## Topic.
 More Pandas